Accelerating Quadratic Transform and WMMSE: Appendix A Proof of Proposition

 \section{Appendix A\\Proof of Proposition \ref{prop:MM_converge}}

-We focus on the convergence rate of Algorithm \ref{algorithm:QT}; the convergence rate of Algorithm \ref{algorithm:GQT} can be established similarly.
+We focus on the convergence rate of Algorithm \ref{algorithm:QT}; the convergence rate of Algorithm \ref{algorithm:GQT} can be obtained similarly.
 Lemma 1.2.4 in \cite{Nesterov_book} states that for any twice-differentiable function $f(\bx)$ with $L$-Lipschitz continuous gradient, we have

 given any two feasible $\bx$ and $\bx'$.
-Applying the above lemma to the function $\delta_q(\underline\bx|\underline\bx^{k-1})$ and using the results in \eqref{delta:conditions} give \allowdisplaybreaks
+Applying the above lemma to the function $\delta_q(\underline\bx|\underline\bx^{k-1})$ and using the results in \eqref{delta:conditions} give

 where step $(a)$ follows since $\underline\bx^k$ maximizes $f_q(\underline\bx,\underline\by)$ for the current $\underline\by=\underline\by^k$, step $(b)$ follows since $\underline\by^{k+1}$ maximizes $f_q(\underline\bx,\underline\by)$ for the current $\underline\bx=\underline\bx^k$, and step $(c)$ follows by the property of the surrogate function.
 Following Nesterov's proof technique in \cite{Nesterov_book}, we let